 - Difficulty understanding the point of view of another individual

-In addition to issues with communication and social interaction, people with autism spectrum disorder may have repetitive patterns of behaviors, activities or interests, and may include any of the following signs:
+In addition to communication and social interaction challenges, people with autism spectrum disorder may have repetitive patterns of behaviors, activities or interests, and may include any of the following signs:

 - Repeating specific behaviors or having atypical behaviors, such as rocking or repeating specific words or phrases